Steve Reiss: Early life

-Reiss began his education in science, studying Marine Science at the University of Miami and Marine Biology at UC San Diego graduating with a degree in Visual Arts.
+Reiss was born on August 28, 1958, in Forest Hills, New York and raised in Manhattan and Bridgehampton, New York.
+He studied Marine Science at the University of Miami and Marine Biology at UC San Diego, graduating with a degree in Visual Arts.

-Entertainment
+Career

-Reiss has had a diverse career in entertainment, holding posts at NBC Productions, Propaganda Films and Satellite Films, Digital Domain, Speedshape Los Angeles, Sea Level VFX, and Copa.
-Between 1998 and 2008 he worked with Partizan, Anonymous Content, Spot Welders and Speedshape working on advertising campaigns for companies including: the Gap, Lexus Dark Ride, BMW, Nike and Air France.
-Reiss has worked with top directors Mark Romanek, Peter Care, Michel Gondry, Spike Jonze, Phil Joanou, Michael Bay and has produced music videos for celebrated artists Michael Jackson—who taught him the "moonwalk" during their shoot—The Breeders, and Lauryn Hill.
+Reiss has worked for NBC Productions, Propaganda Films and Satellite Films, Digital Domain, Speedshape Los Angeles, Sea Level VFX, and Copa.
+Between 1998 and 2008 he worked with Partizan, Anonymous Content, Spot Welders and Speedshape on advertising campaigns for the Gap, Lexus Dark Ride, BMW, Nike and Air France.
+Reiss has worked with Mark Romanek, Peter Care, Michel Gondry, Spike Jonze, Phil Joanou, Michael Bay and has produced music videos for Michael Jackson—who taught him the "moonwalk" during their shoot—The Breeders, and Lauryn Hill.

-Reiss was credited as a co-producer for R.E.M.’s Road Movie for Warner Bros. in 1996; and produced and packaged the books “Mark Romanek: Music Video Stills” in 1999 and "Thirty Frames Per Second: The Visionary Art of the Music Video," the following year with writer and editor Neil Feineman.
+Reiss was credited as a co-producer for R.E.M.'s Road Movie for Warner Bros. in 1996, and produced and packaged the books Mark Romanek: Music Video Stills in 1999 and Thirty Frames Per Second: The Visionary Art of the Music Video with writer and editor Neil Feineman in 2000.
+Thirty Frames Per Second chronicles the history of music videos and their influence on pop culture, sports, advertising and fashion and was positively reviewed by LA Weekly.
+Still shots from music videos were converted from low resolution frame stills into high resolution digital imagery for printing.